Samer-Ismael/Jawaker-YOLO/README.md

     python main.py
     ```

-## Usage

-Once the application is running, follow these steps to use it:

-1. Launch the application and ensure your game environment is visible to the camera.

-2. The app will begin detecting and identifying cards in real-time.

-3. View the status updates to see which cards have been detected and which are still remaining.

-## Customization

-The Card Detection App can be customized to suit your specific needs.
-Here are some potential areas for customization:

-- **Training Data**: You can train the object detection model on a custom dataset to improve accuracy and recognize additional card types.

-- **User Interface**: Customize the user interface to display additional information or provide interactive features.

-- **Integration**: Integrate the app with other systems or applications to automate game tracking or provide additional functionality.

 ## Customizable Screen Capture

 The `ScreenCapture` class allows users to adjust the location from which the application captures the game screen.
 To customize the screen capture region, follow these steps: